Services & Facilities

 Although a resident may come and live in Marymount University Hospital, residents may make arrangements to go out visiting with family and friends.
 Residents may also if able, stay out overnight.
 However, this arrangement must be made in consultation with the Ward Manager and the Medical Director.

 There is a newsagent located on the ground floor opposite the reception desk which is open 7 days a week from 8am-8pm.
 A variety of snacks, newspapers and toiletry items are available to purchase.

-To prevent loss of personal clothing, it is essential for residents to have every item of clothing labelled.
-Non-labelled new garments, brought into the hospital, following admission, must be presented to the ward staff for labelling, prior to being placed in the resident’s clothes press – this avoids clothes going missing at a later date.
+To reduce the risk of loss of personal clothing, it is essential for residents to have every item of clothing labelled.
+Non-labelled new garments, brought into the hospital, following admission, must be presented to the ward staff for labelling, prior to being placed in the resident’s clothes press – this reduces the risk of clothes going missing at a later date.
 The hospital will provide individual clothing labels for each resident.
-(There is a charge for this service; however, we anticipate you will appreciate its importance).

 Respite admissions are not offered this laundry service and must therefore make their own arrangements.